 Just make sure to use toner immediately after using your cleanser while your skin is still damp.
 The ingredients will soak into damp skin more effectively than dry.

-What’s an emulsion?
+What’s the difference between a serum and an emulsion?

 Emulsions are light-weight water-based moisturizers that help prepare your skin to absorb other beauty products.
-Since these products are water based they are noncomedogenic and therefore great for sensitive skin!
+Since these products are water-based they are noncomedogenic and therefore great for sensitive skin!

 Emulsions are also the perfect product for oily or combo skin types, as they hydrate but still allow your skin to breathe.
 This might sound like too skimpy of a product if you battle dry skin but in fact, emulsions are perfect for adding an extra layer of hydration to your routine — just use a face cream on top and enjoy your lush hydrated skin!